migramirez2/Harmony-ONE/progress/julia-nai.md

 ---

-2024-06-07 Fri: (Planned) deploy gTrade and conduct basic interaction testing with CLI.
+2024-06-07 Fri: Had a check in and life update with Li.
+(Planned) deploy gTrade and conduct basic interaction testing with CLI.

 2024-06-06 Thu: [Modified](https://github.com/harmony-one/gTrade-v6.1/commit/e46a524f12c67464378c165614cfbcac274305aa) truffle config for Harmony mainnet and testnet.
 Included both mainnet and testnet in .env.